 Overall, if you have a cantrip to spare and you like thinking of your caster as an Earthbender-type character, Mold Earth is an excellent choice for solidifying that concept.

-And if you’re playing a campaign where actual warfare comes up a lot and many of your jobs involve defending key positions, then Mold Earth does become an excellent and reliable tool.
+And if you’re playing a campaign where actual warfare comes up a lot and many of your jobs involve defending key positions, 5e Mold Earth uses expand by quite a bit, making it an excellent and reliable tool.

 Mold Earth 5e DM Tips